vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ## Outstanding Questions

-- Do we want to automate the process of rewriting configurations that have missing output handlers, or can we just leave the behavior as producing an error?
+- Do we want to automate the process of rewriting configurations that have missing output handlers, or is it adequate to just have a configuration validator?

 - Should the option for turning unhandled output enforcement into a hard error be written as a more generic switch to turn _all_ deprecations into errors?